-In October 2020, Publish What You Fund embarked on a multi-year project to improve the transparency of funding towards women’s economic empowerment (WEE), women’s financial inclusion (WFI), women’s empowerment collectives (WECs) and gender integration (GI).
+In October 2020, Publish What You Fund embarked on a multi-year project (2020-2023) to improve the transparency of funding for women’s economic empowerment (WEE), women’s financial inclusion (WFI), women’s empowerment collectives (WECs), and gender integration (GI).

-This project is funded by the Bill & Melinda Gates Foundation.
-We are collaborating with the Center for Financial Inclusion and the International Center for Research on Women as well as a number of other grantees.
+This project was funded by the Bill & Melinda Gates Foundation.
+We collaborated with the International Center for Research on Women as well as a number of other grantees.

 WEE is key to the realisation of women’s rights and their full participation in society and the world of work, helping both to reduce poverty for all people and achieve gender equality.
 However, with the fallout from the COVID-19 pandemic and its economic implications WEE has not only stagnated since 2020 but is in reverse.

 Although governments and international funders increasingly recognise the importance of funding and advancing WEE, there is a limited understanding of who funds it, how, and with what results.
 Without this information, it remains difficult for policymakers, funders, and gender advocates to make decisions and/or advocate for the best funding allocations and approaches.

 Through multi-stakeholder consultation, conceptualise new approaches and develop tools to track funding to women’s economic empowerment, financial inclusion, and empowerment collectives and assess gender integration.